 Most MIG guns mounted on today’s modern MIG welders follow the fifty-year-old Tweco design.
 And, many product descriptions include the phrase “Tweco Style” when referring to MIG torches or consumables.
 Many buyers are left wondering: What is a Tweco Style MIG gun?

-Welders are problem solvers—and running out of MIG gas in the middle of a project is a problem.
+We can agree that running out of MIG gas in the middle of a project is a problem.

 Or, is it possible to get by with one bottle of 100% Argon welding gas for all your MIG and TIG work?